Early Detection and Diagnosis Programme Award

 • Is the required infrastructure in place to deliver the proposed research?

-We prioritise funding for projects of sufficient scientific quality that focus on cancers of the brain, lung, pancreas and oesophagus.
+We prioritise funding for projects of sufficient scientific quality that focus on cancers of the brain, lung, pancreas, oesophagus, liver and stomach.

 Cancer Research UK contact details